oxinabox/oxinabox.github.io/_posts/2018-06-01-Julia-Favourite-New-Things.md

 `AbstractLogger` and the functions from the new standard `Logging` library.
 ([#24490])

-New logging system, it is going to be just that little bit nicer.
+The new logging system, is really cool.
+It is a lot prettier in the console for a start.
+`@warn` includes a 1-line backtrace showing where it was triggered.
+The whole system is configurable and extendable.
+Its nice.

 ### [Getting the name of things is now easier](https://github.com/JuliaLang/julia/pull/25622)